Among the buildings within Stirling Castle is the glorious Royal Palace, built by James V for his queen, Mary of Guise.

 Unicorn tapestries of James V

-Part of the restoration project was the recreation of the unicorn tapestries of James V. An inventory of 1539 records about 100 themed tapestries – Old Testament, hunt of the unicorn and stories of love among them.
+Part of the restoration project was the recreation of the unicorn tapestries of James V. An inventory of 1539 records about 100 themed tapestries – Old Testament, the hunt of the unicorn and stories of love among them.
 They now hang in the queen’s inner hall.

 A powerful reminder of the life of Mary of Guise is the impressive triptych which features the Madonna and Child with St Cecelia and St Clare on the wings.
 This piece was lovingly crafted by a local Leith artist and is displayed in the queen’s bedchamber.